Interacting dark energy model in the brane scenario: A Dynamical System Analysis: Summary and concluding remarks

 The matter-scalar field scaling solutions are also achieved from the hyperbolic potential but they do not show the same behavior with critical points as in the exponential potential.
-The points provide the solutions which are never stable rather saddle in the physical region ( $x,~y,~z,~s$ in (\ref{phase-boundary-Hyp}) ).\\
+The points provide the solutions which are never stable rather saddle in the physical region ($x,~y,~z,~s$ in (\ref{phase-boundary-Hyp})).

 The points with 5D corrections are produced for all cases of interactions and potentials.
 They are non-hyperbolic in nature, linear stability theory fails to check their stability.
 They represent the early big-bang model of universe.
+Note that early inflationary de Sitter solutions can only be obtained from hyperbolic type potential.

-Thus, we can conclude that the entire study are classified by two different directions: one is the study of interacting DE with three different interaction terms in RS2 brane scenario choosing the self interaction potentials of scalar field as exponential where the quantity $s$ taken as constant, and another is the study with hyperbolic potential where $s$ indicates a dynamical variable ( in the physical region (\ref{phase-boundary-Hyp}) ), and hence the physical region would be 4D phase space.
-We have shown that for exponential potential, the dynamics of RS2 brane scenario produce some interesting critical points from the cosmological point of view.
+Thus, we can conclude that the entire study is classified into two different aspects: first is the study of interacting DE with three different interaction terms in RSII brane scenario choosing the self interaction potentials of scalar field as exponential where the quantity $s$ taken as constant, while the other is study with hyperbolic potential where $s$ indicates a dynamical variable (in the physical region (\ref{phase-boundary-Hyp})), and hence the physical region would be 4D phase space.
+We have shown that for exponential potential, the dynamics of RSII brane scenario produce some interesting critical points from the cosmological point of view.
 The accelerated scaling attractors are realized for some parameter restrictions in which the points could solve coincidence problem successfully.
 However, in contrary to the exponential case, we have found that all the critical points are unstable in nature in the four dimensional phase space.
-Lastly, we can conclude that based on our study, the exponential potential is more physically viable than hyperbolic potential from the point of view of present cosmological scenario. \\
+Lastly, we can conclude that based on our study, the exponential potential is more physically viable than hyperbolic potential from the point of view of present cosmological scenario.
+Therefore, the present dynamical system analysis shows that the present braneworld cosmological model describes a complete cosmic picture from early inflationary era to present late time acceleration and favours the recent observations.